 Why are Ballet Foot Positions Important?

-As you’re learning more about ballet and building your skills in the art form, you may wonder why it’s so important to know the basic ballet positions.
+As you’re learning more about ballet and building your skills in the art form, you may wonder why it’s so important to know the basic ballet dance positions and ballet feet positions.

 As we mentioned above, many of the more advanced movements used in ballet performance require dancers to either start or end in one of these positions to properly execute the movement in a way that’s both safe and pleasing to the eye.